Alimony And Retirement In New Jersey

 - The ability of the party who is receiving alimony to provide for themselves.

 - The reasonable expectations of the parties at the time they entered into the Property Settlement Agreement on whether the paying spouse was planning retirement at a certain age and the opportunity given to the spouse receiving alimony to prepare to live on reduced support.

 The Court in Dilger, considering the paying spouse’s age and good health, reasons for wanting to retire, and the lack of notice of retirement given to the dependant spouse so she could economically prepare for the loss of alimony income, held his decision to retire was not made in good faith and under the circumstances was unreasonable.
 Consequently, the Court in the case Deegan v.
 Deegan, 254 N.J.
 Super 350 (App.
 Div.
 1992) seems to have added an additional requirement by holding that even if the retiring party demonstrated that he or she has acted in good faith and has shown rational reasons for their retirement a Judge must decide if the advantage to the party who is retiring outweighs the disadvantage to the party who is receiving alimony.
 Also, it is important to note that Courts consider other facts besides a party’s income in deciding whether to modify their alimony obligation, such as real and personal assets.

 Alimony retirement cases can be complex.
-If you are thinking of retirement or if you are receiving alimony, and if alimony is subject to modification due to your former spouse’s retirement, call me today at (201) 845-7400 for a free consultation.
+If you are thinking of retirement or if you are receiving alimony, and if alimony is subject to modification due to your former spouse’s retirement, call me today at (201) 845-7400 for a free 30 minute in office consultation.